stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-orange-chicken.md

 ## Crisp Chicken, Bright Sauce

-The sauce should taste like orange first, not just sugar.
-Zest adds concentrated citrus aroma, while vinegar and soy sauce balance the sweetness.
+Orange chicken works when the chicken stays crisp and the sauce tastes like real citrus, not just sugar.
+Orange juice and zest give it brightness, while soy sauce, garlic, ginger, and vinegar keep the glaze savory enough for dinner.

+## Tips and Variations

-For the best texture, toss the chicken with sauce right before serving.
-If it sits too long, the crisp coating softens.
+- Sauce the chicken right before serving so the coating stays crisp.

-## Serving Ideas
+- Add red pepper flakes, sambal, or dried chiles for heat.

-Serve with steamed rice, broccoli, snap peas, or stir-fried vegetables.
-A side of cucumber salad keeps the meal fresh.
+- Serve with rice, broccoli, snap peas, green beans, or cucumber salad.

-## Variations

-For a lighter version, air fry or bake the coated chicken and toss with sauce afterward.
-For more heat, add extra red pepper flakes or a spoonful of chili crisp.

-## Make-Ahead Tips

-The sauce can be made ahead and reheated.
-Fry the chicken close to serving time, or re-crisp leftovers in an oven or air fryer before saucing.
+- Reheat leftovers in an oven or air fryer before adding extra sauce.